masakhane-io/lafand-mt/README.md

 The code is based on HuggingFace implementation (License: Apache 2.0).

-The license of the NER dataset is in [CC-BY-4.0-NC](https://creativecommons.org/licenses/by-nc/4.0/), the monolingual data have difference licenses depending on the news website license.
+The license of the MT dataset is in [CC-BY-4.0-NC](https://creativecommons.org/licenses/by-nc/4.0/), the monolingual data have difference licenses depending on the news website license.

 ### Required dependencies
 * python